penumbragames/obsidio/README.md

-# Tank Anarchy
+# Obsidio
-Tank Anarchy is an online multiplayer tank battle arena game that takes place in a single large world.
+Obsidio is an online multiplayer battle arena game that takes place in a single large world.
 Anyone who logs on can battle anyone else that's online at the same time.
+To play, you move around and shoot other players while collecting the in-game resource, Praesidium.
+Once you have enough Praesidium, you can build turrets and other structures to help you control the map.

 # Technical:
   - Made with NodeJS and Socket.IO